QUICK INFO

 A tenant has 14 days after the writ of possession is posted to move out of the rental unit.

-If the eviction is for subleasing when subleasing is prohibited under the rental agreement, the tenant will only have five days after the writ of possession is posted to move out of the rental unit.
+If the eviction is for subleasing when subleasing is prohibited under the rental agreement, the tenant will only have 5 days after the writ of possession is posted to move out of the rental unit.

 As noted under Step 4 above, any tenant who was ordered to make rent payments to the court and misses a payment will also have only five days once the writ of possession is posted to move out of the rental unit.